Squirrel Tail Jig To Catch Big Bluegill

 Why Hair Jigs Catch Bluegill

-Does squirrel tail jigs catch more fish?
+Do squirrel tail jigs catch more bluegills?
 That is a question that many anglers ask.
-As a long time fly fisherman and fly tyer, for many years, I learned through reading and talking to other avid anglers that it’s widely accepted that natural fibers will get more bites.
+Over the years I have learned from other anglers that it’s widely accepted that natural fibers get more bites.
 Like anything else in fishing that is open for debate.
 It is a common belief that natural fibers are not as foreign to fish as manmade materials therefore they are less likely to turn away.
-I do know that fish are caught on plastics and synthetic fibers everyday and I believe they work fine.
-The question really arises when targeting big fish that might have been pressured in the past.
+I know that fish are caught on plastics and synthetic fibers every day.
+I use them too and believe they work fine.
+The question arises when targeting big fish.
+Especially, those that might have been pressured in the past.

 Natural fibers, that have a more natural smell seems safer to bite than manmade materials.
 Is this true?
 I’m not sure, but like other things you like to tip the scales into your favor as much as possible no matter how small.
 It is a confidence thing I think.
 Natural materials like squirrel tail hair for jigs is a great option for tyers to use.
 The squirrel tails that I use are those harvested during squirrel season here in Kentucky.
-I love to hunt squirrels and to utilize the tails myself is a great feeling.
-I have always enjoyed catching fish on jigs or flies that I tied myself.
+I love to hunt squirrels and to utilize the tails for bluegill jigs is a great feeling.
+I have always enjoyed catching bluegill on jigs or flies that I tied myself.
 To do it with part of the many squirrels that I enjoy each season.
-Check out my Buttermilk Squirrel Recipe